ReeceStevens/vim-reviewer/README.md

 comments to the right spot.

-The first pain point this plugin is meant to solve is this last copy step-- now, I can leave comments directly in vim, then publish them all to github as a draft review.
+The first pain point this plugin is meant to solve is this last copy step-- now, I can leave comments directly in vim, then publish them all to GitHub or GitLab as a draft review.

 ## FAQ